NamPE286/ChallengeListVN-API/README.md

 Please reference to this link https://developer.mozilla.org/en-US/docs/Web/HTTP/Status

 ## Database
-Database is Supabase (Postgres).
-All table definitions are in `/tableDefinitions` folder.
-Note that this folder is only used for documentation, any change to file in this folder will not have any effect to the database.
+Database is Supabase (PostgresSQL).
+All table definitions are in `/SQLDefinition` folder.
+Note that this folder is only used for documentation, any change to this folder will not have any effect to the database.